Foreign-owned LLC

 Bottom line

-If you're a non-US person who owns a US LLC: file Form 5472 + pro-forma 1120 every April 15.
-Penalty for missing it is $25,000 minimum and compounds.
-The form itself takes an hour if your transactions are simple.
-Doola handles 5472 + BOI + state filings end-to-end → for foreign founders who want it bundled with formation.
+If you're a non-US person who owns a US LLC: file Form 5472 plus a pro-forma 1120 every April 15.
+The penalty for missing it is $25,000 minimum and compounds at $25,000 per 30 days after the IRS notice.
+The form takes about an hour for simple transactions; complex international flows are a CPA job.

 Related guides